Yellowstone sets September and year-to-date attendance records - Local News 8

 After setting an attendance record in August of more than 920,000 recreational visitors, it’s set a record for September as well.

-That number is 872,695 recreation visits, a National Park Service news release on Tuesday said.
-It’s a 4% increase from September 2020.
+That number is 882,078 recreation visits, a National Park Service news release said.
+It’s a 5% increase from September 2020.

 Perhaps even more notable is the record number of visitors year-to-date.